News & Events

 - Hoop earrings are a must have for any jewellery box.
 These effortlessly versatile earrings can transition from day to night, always adding a splash of glamour to your appearance.
 There are many different types of hoops to choose from too.
 From dramatic large hoop earrings to dainty huggie hoops.
 You could even embellish your hoops with earring charms to customise your look and give your piercing a pop of colour.

 - Named after the way they hang from the ear lobe, drop earrings are an utterly enchanting piece of jewellery.
 This type of earring adds a luxurious finishing touch to any outfit.
 For a mesmerising look, try pearl drop earrings which exude class and elegance.
-Or choose diamond drop earrings for an irresistible sparkle that is guaranteed to turn heads.
+Or choose diamond earrings for an irresistible sparkle that is guaranteed to turn heads.

 - Studs are an earring essential.
 They lend a simple beauty to the wearer and are perfect for everyday looks or a minimalist style.
-Subtle yet eye-catching, studs can be worn on their own or can be partnered with other earrings to create a stunning ear stack.
+Subtle yet eye-catching, silver studs can be worn on their own or can be partnered with other earrings to create a stunning ear stack.

 - For the ultimate ear party, bold climber earrings are a must.
 Made to wow, these earrings crawl up the ear giving the effect of multiple earrings whilst only requiring one piercing.
 A truly glorious piece of statement jewellery, climber earrings are ideal for making a splash at special occasions.